Services

 RPA for Mac is a vendor’s RPA solution that is accessible, programmable, and usable on Mac computers and laptops.
 RPA Windows, RPA solutions that work on Windows OS, are more common because PCs are more common in the enterprise.

-But with Macs becoming more prevalent in offices8 , big and small RPA vendors are starting to offer their solutions on macOS as well.
+But with Macs becoming more prevalent in offices9 , big and small RPA vendors are starting to offer their solutions on macOS as well.
 This expands their market by making RPA tools accessible to more Mac users.

-IBM’s RPA Mac solution doesn’t run natively on macOS, but it can be accessed via cloud-based virtualization, offering the ability to run robotic process automation (RPA) workflows seamlessly across operating systems, including Mac.
+IBM’s RPA Mac solution doesn’t run natively on macOS, but it can be accessed via cloud-based virtualization, offering the ability to run robotic process automation (RPA) workflows across operating systems, including Mac.

 Blue Prism doesn’t run natively on macOS.
 However, you can use virtualization or remote desktop solutions to access and operate Blue Prism’s robotic process automation tools on Mac.